 The formation advisor is selected from the priests assigned full-time to the faculty of Saint Charles Borromeo Seminary.
 In this role, he meets individually, in the external forum, with the seminarians assigned to him, to assist the discernment of God's call and to bring to the attention of the seminarian his strengths as well as needed areas of growth as he continues to integrate the four pillars of priestly formation.
 He seeks to assist the seminarian in the personal appropriation and integration of the information imparted to the seminarian by his participation in the human, spiritual, intellectual and apostolic components of the formation program.
-It is the advisor's responsibility to meet monthly during the semester to review the seminarian's formation status, to know each advisee as well as possible by establishing a relationship of mutual trust and acceptance, to comment on the seminarian's progress toward the Priesthood at the meetings of the formation committee of the seminarian's respective division and to prepare a comprehensive Annual Formation Report at the conclusion of the academic year.
-This report reflects the substance of conversations held with the seminarian by the formation advisor and the discussion of the formation committee.
+It is the advisor's responsibility to meet monthly during the semester to review the seminarian's formation status, to know each advisee as well as possible by establishing a relationship of mutual trust and acceptance, to comment on the seminarian's progress toward the Priesthood at the meetings of the formation committee of the seminarian's respective division and to prepare a comprehensive Annual Formation Report at the conclusion of the discussion of the formation committee.
 It is the advisor's responsibility to provide the seminarian comprehensive feedback on the formation report so that it may assist him in his growth.
 The formation advisor does not function in the internal forum with any seminarian (Human Formation Manual, §3-4).